joouha/euporie/docs/pages/configuration.rst

 Euporie can be configured using a JSON configuration file.
 The file takes the form of *key: value* pairs, where the key is one of the options listed in :ref:`configuration-options`

 .. warning::
    The configuration file is read when euporie is launched, and modifying options from the :menuselection:`Settings` menu in euporie will cause the configuration file to be updated.
-Thus, any changes made to the configuration file while euporie is running may be lost, so this is not reccomended.
+Thus, any changes made to the configuration file while euporie is running may be lost, so this is not recommended.

 Example
    .. code-block:: JSON